Smendero/Cleaning-UCI-HAR-Dataset/README.md

 - 'test/subject_test.txt'

-More details on these datasets can be found in the UCI HAR Dataset README.txt file as well as the features_info.txt file.
+Details on these datasets can be found in the UCI HAR Dataset README.txt file as well as the features_info.txt file found in the unzipped directory downloaded from the link above.

 Data from train and test subjects were merged and averages by subject id and type of activity were used to summarize the data.

-## The files included in the tidy dataset are:
+## The files included for the production of the tidy dataset are:

 README.md